solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

 Duration: 45 minutes

-Contoso uploads audio recordings of patient visits to an Azure Storage Blob service.
+Contoso Healthcare hospitals upload audio recordings of patient visits to an Azure Storage Blob service.
 An Azure Function will be triggered with an Event Grid subscription/event handler to process recordings.
 The function will first detect the language of the recording using [Azure Cognitive Speech Audio Language Identification](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-automatic-language-detection?pivots=programming-language-csharp) and then transcribe it to text.
 Once transcriptions are ready, Spanish records will be translated to English based on Contoso's requirements.
 Finally, [Azure Cognitive Services Text Analytics for Health](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner) will extract and label relevant medical information to provide a richer search experience.
 During the exercise, you will integrate all the pieces, run a couple of sample recordings, and observe the results.

 ### Task 1: Configuring Azure Functions and Event Grid for audio uploads

 As part of its automation process, Contoso will upload audio recordings of patient visits as WAV files to an Azure Storage account as blobs.
-An Azure Function App has to detect new files and process them with multiple Cognitive Services.
+An Azure Function App will detect new files and process them with multiple Cognitive Services.
 For the Functions App to detect new blobs, you will be using a new Azure Event Grid subscription and defining an event handler for the matching Azure Function.

-1. In the [Azure portal](https://portal.azure.com), navigate to your **contosoSUFFIX** Storage Account Overview page by selecting **Resource groups** from Azure services list selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **contosoSUFFIX** Storage Account from the list of resources.
+1. In the [Azure portal](https://portal.azure.com), select your **contosoSUFFIX** Storage Account in the lab resource group.

    ![Lab resource group is open.
 The storage account is highlighted.](media/select-storage-account.png "Storage Account Selection")

-2. Switch to the **Events (1)** panel.
+2. From the left menu, select **Events (1)**.
 Make sure you are on the **Get Started (2)** page.
 Select **Azure Function (3)** as the event destination type.
 Select **Create (4)** to continue.

    ![Storage account page is open.
 The events panel is shown.
 Azure Functions is selected.
 Create button is highlighted.](media/storage-event-function.png "Create Storage Event Subscription")

-3. From the list of function apps, select the arrow **(1)** for the function app named **contoso-func-SUFFIX** to get a list of functions available.
-From the list, select the **AudioProcessing** function.
+3. Beneath the **Function Apps** header, expand the function app named **contoso-func-SUFFIX**.
+Expand the **Functions (Read Only)** item to get a list of functions available.
+From the functions list, select the **AudioProcessing** function.

    ![Function Apps are listed.
 Contoso function app functions are shown.
 ClaimsProcessing function is highlighted.](media/event-grid-select-audioprocessing.png "Function Selection for Event Grid")